 What Is CAT Percentile?

 A percentile is a reflection of how you have performed in an exam with respect to the other takers of the exam.
-For e.g, you have scored a 97 percentile in your CAT, that means you have scored better than 97 per cent of the total test takers and only 3% scored more than you.
+For e.g, you have scored a 97 percentile in your CAT, which means you have scored better than 97 per cent of the total test takers and only 3% scored more than you.
 But the confusion of CAT score vs CAT percentile begins when the candidate receives both.
 Hence, the CAT percentile is not a depiction of the performance of the candidate but it refers to how the candidate has performed in comparison to the other test-takers.

 How Is The CAT Percentile Calculated?

-It is important for all you to understand that there is no method or formula to ensure achieving a high percentile in CAT.
+It is important for all of you to understand that there is no method or formula to ensure achieving a high percentile in CAT.
 The question papers given to the students in the morning and afternoon sessions have different questions.
 This ensures equality and fairness among all the students.
 The percentile is evaluated keeping the difficulty level of the exam in mind, which is never constant.
 This results in changes in the percentile evaluation of each candidate.

 To help you solve the mystery of CAT score vs CAT percentile, calculate CAT percentile using the following method.